Yandex Cloud

 This is a required field.

-Incoming HTTPS traffic settings: Domain name collections and their associated TLS certificates.
+Incoming HTTPS traffic settings, i.e., domain name collections and their associated TLS certificates.

-When this field is configured, the system will create two types of load balancer listeners: HTTPS listeners to serve encrypted traffic on port 443, and HTTP listeners redirecting requests on port 80 to port 443.
+If this field is specified, the system will create two types of load balancer listeners: HTTPS listeners to serve traffic on port 443, and HTTP listeners redirecting requests on port 80 to port 443.
 If multiple Ingress rules apply to the same domain, rules without tls, i.e., HTTP-only, will take priority over HTTP-to-HTTPS redirects.

-If this field omitted, the system will only create HTTP listeners processing unencrypted traffic on port 80.
+If this field is not specified, the system will only create listeners processing HTTP traffic on port 80.

 rules